 - Video streaming (Livepeer)

-These types of services will facilitate truly decentralised services and applications.
+These types of services will facilitate truly decentralized services and applications.
 If we consider the integration layer discussed above, using these additional services, one could deploy the services onto Arweave in the case of front-end applications, or run them on cloud services provisioned by Akash in the case of server-side applications which rely on The Graph for querying various blockchain services.
 Video content could also be streamed using Livepeer and users could access these platforms via wireless infrastructure provided by Helium.

-It will take time for these services to mature, and for winners to emerge, but it really helps to paint a more vivid picture of how Web3 technology is not just about blockchains and tokens, but fully decentralised applications and services that run entirely on decentralised infrastructure as I've outlined here with all of the resiliency features we have become accustomed to with public networks like Ethereum.
+It will take time for these services to mature, and for winners to emerge, but it really helps to paint a more vivid picture of how Web3 technology is not just about blockchains and tokens, but fully decentralized applications and services that run entirely on decentralized infrastructure as I've outlined here with all of the resiliency features we have become accustomed to with public networks like Ethereum.

 This is another reason why I'm incredibly excited about the potential of Web3 and why when you dig beneath the surface of the dominant technology stacks in existence today, you can see that we're only just getting started.

-If you'd like to dig deeper into what I've discussed here, I encourage you to check out the episode of Web3 Innovator's I did with Doug Petkanics, founder and CEO of Livepeer, the decentralised video streaming network.
+If you'd like to dig deeper into what I've discussed here, I encourage you to check out the episode of Web3 Innovator's I did with Doug Petkanics, founder and CEO of Livepeer, the decentralized video streaming network.